EI-CoreBioinformatics/reat/docs/modules/prediction/index.rst

 .. note::
 	The EVM weights file should contain a line per prediction, in case of :code:`--augustus_runs` there should be a line with a label and a weight for each Augustus run, the labels are fixed and have the form `AUGUSTUS_RUN#` where `#` corresponds to the position of the run file in the list of :code:`--augustus_runs` provided through the command-line arguments.

+	An example weights file with three augustus runs would look like this:
+		.
+		.
+		.
+		OTHER_PREDICTION	AUGUSTUS_RUN1	1
+		OTHER_PREDICTION	AUGUSTUS_RUN2	1
+		OTHER_PREDICTION	AUGUSTUS_RUN3	1
+		.
+		.
+		.

 .. _augustus-runs: